 Each round, white-to-off-white, fast-dissolving sublingual tablet debossed with "5" on one side contains 5 mg of asenapine.
 Nonmedicinal ingredients: gelatin, mannitol.

-Each round, white to off-white, fast dissolving sublingual tablet debossed with "10" on one side contains 10 mg asenapine.
+Each round, white-to-off-white, fast-dissolving sublingual tablet debossed with "10" on one side contains 10 mg of asenapine.
 Nonmedicinal ingredients: gelatin, mannitol.

 How should I use this medication?

 The usual recommended dose for schizophrenia treatment is 5 mg taken twice daily.

 The usual recommended dose for bipolar disorder treatment is 5 mg twice daily.
 Depending on how well the medication works for you and how well it is tolerated, your doctor may recommend increasing the dose to 10 mg taken twice daily.